AdobeDocs/experience-manager-65.en/help/communities/enablement-create-site.md

 ---

-# Author a New Community Site for Enablement{#author-a-new-community-site-for-enablement}
+# Author a New Community Site for Enablement {#author-a-new-community-site-for-enablement}

 ## Create Community Site {#create-community-site}

 [Community Site creation](/help/communities/sites-console.md) employs a wizard which guides you through the steps of creating a community site.
-It is possible to move forward to the `Next`step or `Back`to the previous step before committing the site in the final step.
+It is possible to move forward to the `Next` step or `Back` to the previous step before committing the site in the final step.

 To get started creating a new community site :

 Using the [author instance](https://localhost:4502/)

-* sign in with administrator privileges
+* Sign-in with administrator privileges
-* navigate to **Communities,** **Sites**
+* Navigate to **[UIControl Communities > Sites]**

-* select **Create**
+* Select **Create**

 ### Step 1 : Site Template {#step-site-template}